 - Buried Alive: The narrator ends up murdering his wife and "buries" her in the basement wall.
 When the police inspect his house, they're led to the tomb by the cat's screams, the narrator having buried it alive with her without noticing it.

 - The Cat Came Back: Played With.
 It's never explicitly stated whether the new cat is Pluto come back to life, a ghost, or just a similar looking cat that happens to show up.
-Nevertheless, it knows everything about what the narrator did and is at least very similar to Pluto.
+Nevertheless, the narrator thinks it knows everything about what the narrator did and it is at least very similar to Pluto.

 - Eye Scream: Poor Pluto!
 His eye gets gouged out with a penknife.